-All all-in-one guide to Zakat will answer any questions that you may have about the charitable obligation, which makes up one of the five pillars of Islam.
-You can download your Zakat guide from Muslim Aid here, but we would also recommend that you seek the advice of your local imam with any personal queries you may have.
+Our ulama-approved Zakat guide will answer any questions that you may have about the charitable obligation, which makes up one of the five pillars of Islam.
+You can download our Zakat Guide from Muslim Aid here, it's comprehensive and Ulama-approved but we would also recommend that you seek the advice of your local imam with any personal queries you may have.

 An obligatory annual payment, Zakat is paid by qualifying adult Muslims whose wealth exceeds the Nisab value for one Islamic (lunar) year.
 This donation pleases Allah (SWT).
 Payments are made to support those most in need both domestically and around the world.